atacker22dw/atacker22dw.github.io/ethicsbowl.md

 ## Current Team

-I am not coaching during my final year at UNC.
-However, I plan to resume coaching when I begin a position as an assistant professor.
+I am spending the spring of 2026 fielding the inaugural team at Lafayette College.
+We will begin competing in the fall of 2026.

 ## Past Teams